|AEM as a Cloud Service||Click here|

 When editing pages in Page Editor as target destination, the authors can seamlessly search, browse, and embed assets from a different Assets deployment that acts as a source of assets.
 The administrators create a one-time integration of a deployment of Experience Manager with Sites capability with another deployment of Experience Manager with Assets capability.
 Site authors can also use Dynamic Media images in their site’s web pages through Connected Assets and leverage the Dynamic Media functionalities, such as smart crop and image presets.

 For the Sites authors, the remote assets are available as read-only local assets.
-The functionality supports seamless search and use of a few remote assets at a time.
-To make many remote assets available on a Sites deployment in one-go, consider migrating the assets in bulk.
+The functionality supports seamless search and access to remote assets on the Site Editor.
+For any other use cases that may require the complete asset-corpus to be available on Sites, consider migrating the assets in bulk instead of using Connected Assets.
 See Experience Manager Assets migration guide.

 Before you use or configure this capability, ensure the following: